chocochip287/cocktail-recipes/README.md

 ## Specific-Project-tasks

-Matt Goldsmith -  Project structure, technical organization, and stylization - connected the app's individual elements into a cohesive and functional user experience with supporting JavaScript functions and uniform presentation
+Matt Goldsmith -  Repository Admin, User Experience/UX (project structure, organization, flow, and stylization) - connected the app's individual elements into a cohesive and functional user experience with supporting JavaScript functions and uniform presentation

 Allan Elias - API call setup, local storage management/rendering and general debugging - got access to the API's used on the project, setup the local storage to access drink search history through a dropdown menu and fixed some styling bugs.

-Angelica Ibarra - README Initiation and maintainence.
-Queried an API to pull jokes connecting programming to drinks, bartending and mixology and render them into a usable format for the app.
-Implemented the jokee data into leading/transition screen via HTML and JavaScript to introduce humor and levity into the user's experience.
+Angelica Ibarra - README Author and Joke API configuration - Queried an API to pull jokes connecting programming to drinks, bartending and mixology and render them into a usable format for the app.
+Implemented the joke data into leading/transition screen via HTML and JavaScript to introduce humor and levity into the user's experience.

 Saeed Elmakki - Initial HTML draft and Final Presentation.